VincentBailly/code-for-me/spec.md

 - New entries in persistent sections receive system-generated IDs (`KL-#`, `VC-#`).

 ## 3. Update Workflow Overview
-1. Capture current memory state and generate three tailored prompt payloads.
+1. Capture current memory state and generate a single prompt payload containing all sections.
-2. Query three separate models in parallel with section-specific instructions.
+2. Query the model with unified instructions for all memory sections.
-3. Parse responses using the plain-text DSL described in §4.
+3. Parse the response using the plain-text DSL described in §4.
 4. Validate operations (ID existence, non-empty reasons).
 5. Apply updates to the memory state, generating new IDs and timestamps for added items.
 6. Persist the updated state and emit a human-readable diff/log entry.